-SEEKING RESEARCH ASSISTANTS
+SEEKING RESEARCH ASSISTANTS IN ICELAND

-Faxafloi Bay is a bay facing Reykjavik city where daily tours are arranged to spot feeding minke whales, white-beaked dolphins, humpback whales and harbour porpoises.
+Faxafloi Bay isa bay facing Reykjavik city where daily tours are arranged to spot feeding Minke whales, white-beaked dolphins, Humpback whales and harbour porpoises.
 Reykjavik Whale-watching Company is running whale-watching trips since 1998, with special interest in all whales visiting the bay.
 The company is member of Green Globe 21 and tries to fulfil environmental standards as well as certain whale-watching guidelines.
 Since 2007, the Company started as well a Research project aiming to:

 - recognize individually minke whales and white-beaked dolphins photographed

 - investigate the distribution of minke whales and dolphins in association with underlying environmental variables

 - study the breathing patterns

 - analyse the feeding behaviour of minke whales and data collected on associated bird species

 - analyse the relation between the presence of whales, environmental variables and boat traffic